ssdev-95/tags-generator/README.md

   Using flask to develop a easy to use and scalable application that can generate both barcode and qrcode for logistic services to use.

+## Techs

+  - Python3 (as main language)
+  - Flask (as framework for api)
+  - Cerberus (for request validation)

 ## Tools

+  - Neovim
-  - neovim
+  - Python-pip
-  - python-pip
+  - Python-venv
-  - python-venv
+  - Docker

 ## Roadmap